-Describe the interactions between coupled reservoirs of Earth.
+Understand the interactions between coupled reservoirs of Earth,

-Determine the acidity of acid rain in an under-constrained system.
+Calculate the acidity of acid rain in an under-constrained system,

 After completion of this course students will know:

-The basic principles of plate tectonic theory as the basis of understanding Earth processes.
+The first principles of plate tectonic theory as a basis to characterize Earth processes,

-The basic principles of the rock weathering cycle and its relation to resource formation.
+The first principles of the rock weathering cycle and its relation to resource formation,

-The basic principles of climate change over geological time scales.
+The first principles of climate change over geological time scales,

-The basic principles of the Geological Time Scale.
+The first principles of the Geological Time Scale.